tarwn/lessthandot-hugo/blogs/content/posts/2012-05-25-output-clause-and-identity-scope_identity.md

 ----    -----   ------------    ------------    ----------------
 1	1	2012-05-25	1		1</pre>

-Not very useful since all the values are 1 so we don&#8217;t know where @@identity and scope_identity() get their values from
+Not very useful since all the values are 1 so we don't know where @@identity and scope_identity() get their values from

-Let&#8217;s just insert a bunch of rows in the TestOutput table
+Let's just insert a bunch of rows in the TestOutput table

 sql
 INSERT TestOutput VALUES('20120101')